siemens/gencmpclient/doc/cmpClient-cli.md

 - **-check\_any**

-    Check certificate status for those certificates (except root certificates) that contain a CDP or AIA entry or for which OCSP stapling for TLS is enabled.
+    Check certificate status for those certificates (except root certificates) that contain a CDP or AIA entry (or for which OCSP stapling for TLS is enabled).

 - **-crls** _URLs_